Schrolli91/BOSWatch/README.md

 # BOSWatch
-Python Script to Recive and Decode German BOS Information with rtl_fm ans multimon-NG
+Python Script to Recive and Decode German BOS Information with rtl_fm and multimon-NG

 **Please** only use Code from **master-Branch** - thats the only stable!